 The amount of damage documented was directly proportional to experience, wherein novice fighters had the least and expert fighters the greatest.

 Lower-body injuries were declared the most frequent among all experience levels in this analysis.
 It coincided with three-fourths of the damage received among novice fighters, almost two-thirds of the damage among amateurs, and about half the damage for professionals.
-As far as the kinds of lower body damage received, there were around 780 happenings of shin contusion, 298 happenings of thigh contusion, and almost 100 happenings of foot contusion.
+As far as the kinds of lower body damage received, there were around 780 happenings of shin contusions, 298 happenings of thigh contusions, and almost 100 happenings of foot contusions.

 Among expert fighters, fractures were unsurprisingly more standard because the protective gear was not mandated, training might have been more extreme, and impact forces were also likely higher than that among less skilled kickboxers.
 Head concussions accounted for roughly 2%, 31%, and 43% of all damage received among newbies, amateur fighters, and professionals, respectively.
 The low rate among novice fighters was linked to the noncontact requirement of their participation.